faresgara/fossbox/README.md

 ```

 * Mounts a 512 MB RAM disk at `/tmp` inside workspace
-* May improve performance for tools that create lots of temporary files
+* Improve performance for tools that create lots of temporary files

 ---